AnimMouse/psn-pkg-torrents/README.md

-# ps3-psn-torrents
+# PlayStation Network PKG Torrents
+For people that have unstable internet.
-PS3 PSN Torrents file webseeded by Sony servers.
+Webseeded by Sony servers.
+Combines the best of both worlds (P2P and Direct HTTP Link).